citp/privacy-policy-historical/b/ba/bac/backlinko.com.md

-Provider will not share your information with third parties without your permission, other than what is mentioned in this Privacy Policy.
+Provider will not share your information with third parties without your permission, other than what is mentioned in this Privacy Notice.
 It will only be used for the purposes stated above.
 We use personal information to reply to enquiries, handle complaints, provide operational notices, keep records up to date to notify you via periodic e-mails of technical service issues, specials, or other related product/service information.
 Your information may be shared with agents or contractors of Provider for the purpose of performing service for Provider.

+Any non-EU, non-US third parties with whom we share data are nations recognized as having adequate protection by the EU Commission.
+In the case of US third parties, they either all have Privacy Shield compliance or are working towards this status at the time of writing.

 **Internet Commerce**